ironoa/polkadot-k8s-payouts/README.md

 * A Kubernetes cluster (if you don't want to use kind)
 * kubectl: https://kubernetes.io/docs/tasks/tools/
 * helmfile: https://github.com/roboll/helmfile#installation => brew install helmfile (on macOS)
+* A founded Claimer Account (ideally, one for each network you want to work with)

 ## Polkadot Payouts
 This project is particularly suited to be working in synergy with the [polkadot-k8s-monitor](https://github.com/ironoa/polkadot-k8s-monitor), and his goal is to automate the [payout claims](https://wiki.polkadot.network/docs/learn-simple-payouts) for the validators you are running.
 You can use this tool even if you are nominating your favourite validators and you want to be sure to not miss any payout.
+It will submit the payoutStakers extrinsics for you !

+## Claimer Account

+This is a hot wallet you deploy onto the cluster.
+It's job is to sign and send the payoutStakers extrinsics for your monitored accounts.
+To do so, it is obviusly gonna pay some negligible fees for the transactions submissions.
+For this reason, that wallet should be founded ( just a few euros and then you can forget about it )

+### Security

+You should create a dedicated wallet for this scope (ideally, one for each network you want to work with), and then found it with no more than the equivalent of few euros.
+For this reason, even though this is an hot wallet, there are no risks on deploying it

 ## How To Configure the Application